manan164/conductor/docs/docs/metadata/systask.md

 ## Do While Task

 Do While Task allows tasks to be executed in loop until given condition become false.
+Condition is evalued using nasshorn javascript engine.
+Each interation of loopOver task will have ref name as taskrefname_iteration.
+Condition can be of the iteration form or any of the loopover task output can be used.

 **Parameters:**